-You can either buy premade cauliflower rice in the fresh vegetable section of the grocery store, which is what I do to save time.
+You can either buy pre-made cauliflower rice like I do in the fresh or frozen vegetable section of the grocery store.

 Some ways to make cauliflower rice

-You could also use a food processor, which is probably the easiest way to make cauliflower rice at home.
+- Use a food processor, which is probably the easiest way to make cauliflower rice at home.
 If you do it in a food processor, take the big center stem out.
-Then cut the head of cauliflower into coarse pieces and throw it in your food processor.
+Then, cut the head of cauliflower into coarse pieces and throw it in your food processor.
 Pulse it until you get the desired texture, scraping the sides down until all the pieces are roughly the same size.

 Once you have your cauliflower rice, you can go ahead and use it to make your grits.
 Set it aside while you heat a pan over medium low heat.
 Then, add heavy cream, chicken stock, cream cheese, butter, salt, black pepper, cheddar cheese, and chives to the pan.
 The heavy cream and cheese will give you the creamiest consistency and makes these cauliflower grits feel so decadent.

-I’d recommend these Cheese Cauliflower Grits with an egg and bacon for breakfast.
+I’d recommend these Cheese Cauliflower Grits with an egg, homemade chicken sausage, or air fryer bacon for breakfast.
 I really like No Sugar Added Whole30 Jalapeño Bacon.
-I’m also a big fan of getting bacon and sausage shipped directly to me from Butcher Box .
+I’m also a big fan of getting bacon and sausage shipped directly to me from Butcher Box.

-Because cauliflower is such a power player in the low carb world, you’ll find tons of other cauliflower recipes using cauliflower as a low carb, keto friendly substitute for grains or other carb laden side dishes.
+Because cauliflower is such a power player in the low-carb world, you’ll find tons of other cauliflower recipes on this site.
+Some of my favorites are: